wp-plugins/sm-cpt-sidebar-widget-displays/readme.txt

 To install the plugin manually:

 1. Extract the contents of the archive (zip file)
-2. Upload the sm-sticky-clicky-star folder to your '/wp-content/plugins' folder
+2. Upload the sm-cpt-sidebar-widget-displays folder to your '/wp-content/plugins' folder
 3. Activate the plugin through the Plugins section in your WordPress admin
 4. Visit the "appearance->widgets" section from within /wp-admin/.
 5. Drag the "SM Display CPTs" widget to a sidebar and configure the options.